 Researchers were insistent that the patient members of the research group be considered equal and valued members of the research team.

 One patient member, Elizabeth Lloyd-Dehler, is a cancer patient who had experienced a long recovery period at home and she felt this emphasis on being a valued member very strongly throughout the project: “I hugely valued the nature of the collaboration.
 From the project’s very beginning it was assumed my role would be an ‘active’ one in the developmental process, right up to delivery.
 This never faltered.”

 Lead researcher and a clinical lecturer in General Practice at UCL Dr Henry Goodfellow said: “The insights the patients have brought to the project are immeasurable, they have made such a difference and significantly increased the chances of this project being successful.
 This is the first time I have actively involved patients in my research and I can’t imagine working on another project without them.”

-To help you create your next patient engagement activities, use the PARADIGM tool for Community Advisory Boards* to help you plan and run community advisory boards, the Recommendations for identifying the right patients* to support your team when it’s ready to reach out to patient partners, the Legal toolkit* that will provide you with guidance on how to use the reference agreements and the Guiding Principles co-created by WECAN and partners, and finally, use the Monitoring and evaluation framework* to help you set the parameters for success from the get-go.
+To help you create your next patient engagement activities, use the PARADIGM tool for Community Advisory Boards* to help you plan and run community advisory boards, the Recommendations on how to find the right match for the right patient engagement activity* to support your team when it’s ready to reach out to patient partners, the Patient engagement agreements explained* that will provide you with guidance on how to use the reference agreements and the Guiding Principles co-created by WECAN and partners, and finally, use the Monitoring and evaluation framework* to help you set the parameters for success from the get-go.

 * All PARADIGM tools will be released during the summer of 2020.
 Follow the information on our website.
 The final names of each tool might still change.